Health and Counseling Centers at Ward & West Building, Second Floor

 - Stress, anxiety, and depression symptoms

-- Life planning and decision-making
+- Life planning and direction, personal and career decision-making

-- Coping with change and transition
+- Coping with life changes and transitions

 - Suicidal or self-destructive behavior or thoughts